mackyle/striptease/README.txt

 Note that when building on 10.6 or 10.7, the MacOSX10.5.sdk must be present.

-As a convenience, the install_name_tool.c source is also included here along with an install_name_tool target in the makefile.
-The tools target will make all three tools (strip, tease, install_name_tool).
+As a convenience, the install_name_tool.c source and nm.c source is also included here along with an install_name_tool target and nm target in the makefile.
+The tools target will make all four tools (strip, tease, install_name_tool, nm).
 The resulting install_name_tool will run on 10.4+ but understand newer load commands so it can successfully adjust paths in newer binaries on older systems.
+The resulting nm will run on 10.4+ but understand newer load commands so it can successfully examine symbols in newer binaries on older systems.